 4. Logo Integration

-Embedding your logo in the center is the most recognizable branding element.
-Key considerations:
+Embedding your logo in the center is the most recognizable branding move.
+A few things to keep in mind:

 The QR code’s error correction compensates for the obscured data modules.